dev-felpss/dev-felpss/README.md

 ## Hello World!
-Welcome to my technology space. 👋 My name is Matheus Pinheiro
+Welcome to my technology space. 👋 My name is Felipe Pereira

 🌱 I am currently studying to become a Computer Technician.
 In this course, I am learning about networks and infrastructure, operating systems, and development.